LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/more-on-variables.rst

 Writing good code is about more than writing code that simply works and accomplishes the task at-hand.
 It is also about writing code that can be read, updated, and maintained as easily as possible.
 How to write code that achieves these goals is a theme we will return to again and again.

-One of the primary ways that code can be written poorly is to use bad variable names.
+One of the primary ways that code can be written poorly is by using bad variable names.
 For example, consider the following program.
+While we haven't introduced each of the components used here, you should be able to come to a general understanding of the new components.

 .. sourcecode:: js

    let x = 5;
-   const y = 3.14
+   const y = 3.14;
    let z = y * x ** 2;
    console.log(z);